Book Review: The Evangelicals: The Struggle to Shape America by Frances Fitzgerald (Book Review)

 What I found notable is the recurring cycle of Christians debating and acting on faith vs. works and ritual, the law vs. love.
 Protestant Reformers rebelled against the rituals, financial demands, and power structures of the Roman Catholic Church, and then cycled through their own debates of legalism vs. versus our conscience, the pendulum swinging between faith alone and faith shown by action.

 In the early 1800s, Christians were divided over the Calvinist doctrine of the elect, which resulted in those who felt they were chosen not sharing the good news, while others felt unelected, unchosen, unloved and hopeless.
-Leaders in the Second Great Awakening spoke for religious freedom without interference from the government or church.
+Leaders in the Second Great Awakening spoke for religious freedom without interference from the government or the church.
 Orthodox clergymen felt religious freedom was leading to multiplying heresies, dissident sects and religious anarchy (Chapter 1, subsection The Second Great Awakening).
 During the Second Great Awakening, Christians held revival meetings and preached that all might be saved, introducing the new idea of conversion as a sudden experience.
 There was a renewed interest in mission work and evangelism, and new Protestant denominations, including Black-run denominations, were formed based on their views that God could save all people.

-Leading up to the Civil War 1861-65, Christians were divided over slavery, segregation, and racism.
-Some Christians felt that slavery was ordained by God while other churches would not allow church leaders to hold slaves and encouraged their members to free their slaves.
+Leading up to the Civil War, 1861-65, Christians were divided over slavery, segregation, and racism.
+Some Christians felt that slavery was ordained by God, while other churches would not allow church leaders to hold slaves and encouraged their members to free their slaves.
+Several church denominations split apart based on their views on slavery and whether God treated all races as equal.

 In the late 1800s, Christians were divided over the social gospel, a movement emphasizing Jesus's teachings about generosity and uplifting the weak.
 They addressed unemployment and poor labour practices and worked to bring God's kingdom to earth.
-Other Christians believed the church's mandate was to address man's greatest need: salvation and that the social gospel movement replaced the fundamentals of Christianity with a religion of good works.
+Other Christians believed the church's mandate was to address man's greatest need: salvation, and that the social gospel movement replaced the fundamentals of Christianity with a religion of good works.
 Church denominations organized Fundamentalist associations to defend against liberalism and social gospel activists.

 When World War 1 broke out in 1914, the advocates of the social gospel were disheartened.
 They did not think there was a moral justification for going to war and felt the world was not making progress toward God's kingdom coming to earth.
 The Calvinists were encouraged since they had believed all along that humans have a depraved nature, without the capacity to do good, and that the war was a sign of the end times.
-When America joined the war in 1917, Christians started to believe God had called them to war, to defend justice and human rights.
+When America joined the war in 1917, Christians started to believe God had called them to war to defend justice and human rights.
 Christianity became entwined with patriotism and national isolation.
 The US refused to join the League of Nations and passed laws to limit immigration.
 Fundamentalist Christians began to say that Liberal Christians had abandoned the faith.

 The first half of the book shows how sincere, Bible-believing Christians are repeatedly divided: about race and segregation, faith vs works, evangelism vs. social justice, and liberal vs fundamental.
-I did not read the second half of the book, since it is a bit technical to read, I was not as interested in the America-specific development of the Moral Majority, the Christian Right, and the Republican Party.
+I did not read the second half of the book, since it is a bit technical to read; I was not as interested in the America-specific development of the Moral Majority, the Christian Right, and the Republican Party.

 Pros: Very thorough, balanced, impersonal view of the evolution and movements of Christians and the evangelical movement.